 - Spatial and temporal blast loading characterisation using Computational Fluid Dynamics (CFD).

 - Transient nonlinear dynamic structural response modelling of steel columns using Finite Element Analysis (FEA).

-Over the last four years, Jack has formed a multidisciplinary research agenda and developed an international network to explore the blast injury and protection research challenges associated with explosive violence and landmines.
-In 2019, Jack co-founded the International Blast Injury Research Network (IBRN), a trans-disciplinary initiative launched by the UoS (Faculties of Engineering & Medicine) in collaboration with BISRU at UCT.
-Taking an applied multidisciplinary approach, the IBRN has established a unique evidence-base on the global blast research portfolio.
-Work within Jack's IBRN agenda has expanded to include Sri Lanka and Beirut.
+Over the last five years, Jack has formed a multidisciplinary research agenda and developed an international network to explore the blast engineering, blast injury and protection research challenges associated with urban explosions caused by conflict, terrorism and industrial accidents.
+In 2019, Jack co-founded the International Blast Injury Research Network (IBRN), a trans-disciplinary network and research initiative launched by the UoS (Faculties of Engineering & Medicine) in collaboration with BISRU at UCT.

 You can update this in Pure (opens in a new tab).
 Select ‘Edit profile’.
 Under the heading and then ‘Curriculum and research description’, select ‘Add profile information’.
 In the dropdown menu, select - ‘About’.